CrayLabs/SmartSim/doc/experiment.rst

 ``Model(s)`` are created through the Experiment API.
 Models represent any computational kernel.
-Models are flexible enough to support many different applications, however, to be used with our clients (smartredis) the application will have to be written in Python, C, C++, or Fortran.
+Models are flexible enough to support many different applications, however, to be used with our clients (SmartRedis) the application will have to be written in Python, C, C++, or Fortran.

 Models are given ``RunSettings`` objects that specify how a kernel should